We offer our courses in a variety of languages in addition to English.

 What Gets Translated; What Doesn’t

 Most everything that you see on the screen should be in your preferred language.
 However, graphics with words in them (see the word “Why?” in the example below) will not get translated, because the word(s) are embedded in the graphic.
-Over time we will work on getting the most important graphics translated, but right now our focus is to get all of our courses Translation-Ready.
+Over time we will work on getting the most important graphics translated.

 Switch Between Preferred Language and English